sadia-sigma-lab/Subspace-Constrained-Federated-learning-with-Lora/README.md

 # Subspace-Constrained Federated LoRA: Research Benchmark Package

-This repository contains the code, report, slide and recording for all experiments of Subspace-Regularized LoRA :
+This repository contains the code, report and slides for all experiments of Subspace-Regularized LoRA :

 ## Repository layout